OCP-on-NERC/ope-autograder-nerc-app/README.md

 ## Deployment Manifests

-- **build-config.yaml**: Specifies the build config, which creates an image stream to the autograder container.
+**build-config.yaml**: Specifies the build config, which creates an image stream for the autograder container.

-- **deployment.yaml**: Specifies the deployment, which builds the init container as well as the autograder container from the previous image stream.
+**deployment.yaml**: Specifies the deployment, which builds the init container as well as the autograder container from the previous image stream.

-- **hpa.yaml**: Defines the [horizontal pod autoscaler](https://docs.openshift.com/container-platform/4.15/nodes/pods/nodes-pods-autoscaling.html).
+**hpa.yaml**: Defines the [horizontal pod autoscaler](https://docs.openshift.com/container-platform/4.15/nodes/pods/nodes-pods-autoscaling.html).
 Scales the deployment based on resource utilization.

-- **image-stream.yaml**: Defines the imagestream for the autograder image.
+**image-stream.yaml**: Defines the imagestream for the autograder image.

-- **kustomization.yaml**: Defines the other resources for deployment.
+**kustomization.yaml**: Defines the other resources for deployment.
 Also defines a secret in OpenShift from the ssh-privatekey file.

-- **route.yaml**: Specifies the route that the autograder service can be reached at.
+**route.yaml**: Specifies the route that the autograder service can be reached at.

-- **service.yaml**: Defines the autograder service IP, port, and application.
+**service.yaml**: Defines the autograder service IP, port, and application.

+**externalsecret.yaml**: This pulls the ssh-privatekey from the vault for the init container that pulls the assignments from the private assignments repo.

+## Issues

+Currently when you deploy this to OpenShift, the deployment will not pull the imagestream even after the imagestream has been created and pushed to the internal registry.
+The solution to this is to delete the deployment and redeploy it.
+It will then pull the imagestream correctly and build the autograder container.